 The Company had the rights to a 100% undivided interest in the Toiyabe Gold Project ("Toiyabe"), subject to a 3% net smelter revenue royalty ("NSR"), consisting of 165 mining claims located in Lander County, Nevada, United States of America.
 During the year ended April 30, 2021, the Company entered into a binding agreement with Westward Gold Inc. (formerly IM Exploration Inc.) ("WG") for the assignment of the Company's option to acquire a 100% interest in Toiyabe from the Optionor.
 The Company has transferred all of its rights and WG will assumed all property claim and maintenance payments and all obligations under the current option agreement with Optionor.
-As consideration for the transfer of the Company's option to acquire Toiyabe, WG made a cash payment of US\$150,000 and issued the Company 4,100,000 common shares in the capital of WG which were received by our escrow agent and valued at fair market value at date of issue of \$0.19 per share subject to a contractual escrow period of twelve (12) months following the date of issuance, with 25% being released every three (3) months from closing of the Transaction (All of the shares have been released).
+As consideration for the transfer of the Company's option to acquire Toiyabe, WG made a cash payment of US\$150,000 and issued the Company 4,100,000 common shares in the capital of WG which were received by our escrow agent and valued at fair market value at date of issue of \$0.19 per share subject to a contractual escrow period of twelve (12) months (currently all of the shares have been released).